Typical values per 100g

 As well as being used to flavour food, meats and even wines, cinnamon was also traditionally used to fragrance rooms or as an embalming agent in ancient Egypt and was also added to holy oils in the Hebrew bible.

 However, as popular as it now is, it took years to reach our shores.
 In the 16th century, Portuguese traders built a fort in Ceylon, Sri Lanka, and had a monopoly on the cinnamon grown there.
 Eventually, the Dutch dislodged the Portuguese (one captain was so taken with the smell of cinnamon from Ceylon that he wrote: “When one is downwind of the island, one can still smell cinnamon eight leagyes out to sea."), until the British took control in 1796.

-Q: Is your cinnamon, Cassia or Ceylon cinnamon?
+Q: Is your cinnamon, Cassia or true cinnamon?